 Caring For Your Wooden Pen

 Congratulations!
 If you are the owner of a high quality J&J WoodSmithing custom writing instrument, please take a minute to learn how to preserve the beauty and writing qualities of your pen.

 Your pen is not just a gift or just a pen, think of it as a work of art.
-Your pen is made from real wood and/or other exotic or natural or man-made materials and it needs the same care as any fine wood product.
+Your pen may include real wood and/or other exotic or natural or man-made materials and it needs the same care as any fine furniture product.
 Follow these instructions to ensure years of beauty and enjoyment of your J&J custom writing instrument.

-1) Keep your pen from extremes of heat and humidity, do not leave it in the car glove box, wood can split under extreme temperature conditions.
+1) Keep your pen from extremes of heat and humidity, do not leave it in the car glove box, wood and acrylics can split under extreme temperature conditions.

-2) Do not leave the pen in direct sunlight since this can fade or change the color of many woods.
+2) Do not leave the pen in direct sunlight, this can fade or change the color of many woods and other materials.

 3) Do not immerse in water.
 Your pen is sealed and finished with several hard and durable finish layers and then a protective coating of wax.
 Use a soft cloth to buff up the wax as needed.
 Occasionally, re-wax your pen with a light coat of a good quality furniture wax.
 A very good wax is clear boot wax or any of the clear paste type waxes.

 4) Do not use any cleaning agents.
 Never us any kind of abrasive pad to clean your wood or the plating.
 Never use any cleaning or finishing product that contains abrasives or cleaning agents.
 Car waxes and many household waxes & cleaners have fine abrasives or harsh cleaning solvents and these should not be used.

 5) The plating may be cleaned with a damp soft cloth.
 Do not use any abrasives on the plating as the plating will be removed by the abrasive.
 Do not use spray-on furniture cleaner-waxes, some of these contain abrasives.
 Always read the label first.